 Science Night Out

-Science Night Out is an evening packed with hands-on STEM(Science Technology, Engineering, and Math) activities for kids, led by Fernbank scientists, LINKS Robotics high school students, and mentors of the Fernbank LINKS Robotics team.
+Science Night Out is an evening packed with hands-on STEM (Science Technology, Engineering, and Math) activities for kids, led by Fernbank scientists, and students and mentors of the Fernbank LINKS Robotics team.
 Four events are held every spring at Fernbank Science Center.

 FIRST Robotics Competition Team 4468